 On the trail of good taste

 But enough of the theory, now it is Time for practice .
-For the self-experiment In delicious game cuisine we enjoyed a delicious recipe recommendation our taste experts from Stonewall Kitchen for veal and adapted it for local game.
+For the Self-experiment In delicious game cuisine we enjoyed a delicious Recipe recommendation our taste experts from Stonewall Kitchen for veal and adapted them for local game.

 For our delicious glazed deer medallions you need the following ingredients: